uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/sparse_linear_algebra.inc.rst

 .. container::

-   The oneAPI Math Kernel Library provides a C++ interface to some Sparse Linear Algebra routines using SYCL.
+   The oneAPI Math Kernel Library provides a C++ interface to a set of Sparse Linear Algebra routines using SYCL.

    :ref:`onemkl_spblas` provides basic operations on sparse vectors and matrices.
 Most operations are split into three stages: query of the external